mras0/sasm/README.md

 process will use `int 13h/ah=03`, so make sure you're not going to regret this :)

-(Note: This has only been tested with DOS 5.0 and FreeDOS
+(Note: This has only been tested with MS-DOS 5.0 and FreeDOS 0.84)

 Assemble sasm.asm using either the provided C version of SASM or NASM: